toncenter/tonweb/README.md

 ## Type safety

-The library is covered with TypeScript types and declaration files are provided with the package.
+The library is covered with TypeScript types.
+Declaration files are provided with the package.
 We are strongly recommend to use TypeScript for your projects due to the great type safety benefits that it provides.